PR0CK0/StableDiffusionEndToEndGuide/README.md

 3. Get parameters on the right, and you can send it right to the txt2img page
     * Works because PNGs can store metadata

+A good way to learn is to browse cool images on CivitAI, open what you like and copy the generation parameters into the WebUI.
+Full disclosure: recreating an image exactly is not always possible, as described [here].
+But you can generally get pretty close.

 ## Making New Stuff
 * Browse every topic of interest [here](https://rentry.org/rentrysd)
   * [Training LoRAs](https://rentry.org/ezlora)